ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 | SALE PRICE | object | The price for which the property was sold. |
 | SALE DATE | object | The date when the property was sold. |

+However, the primary dataset does not include precise geolocation information (latitude and longitude), which is crucial for accurately pinpointing properties on a map during deployment.
+Therefore, to enrich the property location details, a secondary [PLUTO](https://catalog.data.gov/dataset/primary-land-use-tax-lot-output-pluto) dataset is used.
 For additional information on property addresses a secondary [PLUTO](https://catalog.data.gov/dataset/primary-land-use-tax-lot-output-pluto) dataset is used.
 For consumer price index [CPI](https://datahub.io/core/cpi-us) dataset is used.

 | Column Name | Data Type | Description |